physiopy/phys2bids/docs/contributorfile.rst

 - Your code respects the `adopted Style <#styling>`_, especially:
     - Your code is lintered adequately and respects the `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ convention.
     - Your docstrings follow the `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html>`_ convention.
-    - There is no grammar mistake or typo and the text is fluid.
+    - There are no typos or grammatical mistakes and the text is fluid.
     - The code is sufficiently commented and the comments are clear.
     - Your PR title is clear enough to be meaningful when appended to the version changelog.
 - You have the correct labels.